 The AIShelf sidebar displays connected registries in a tree view:

-• Packages - Expand to view workflows, rules, skills, and prompts
+- Packages - Expand to view skills, prompts, rules, and workflows

 Hierarchy: Registry → Package → Resource Type → Individual Files